Why is Hinamatsuri celebrated on April 3rd in some regions?

 Especially in areas where it is celebrated according to the lunar calendar,

-It is usually held on April 3rd after the spring farm work.
+It is often held on April 3rd after spring farm work.

 This date is based on nature and the rhythm of life.